pvcraven/web-development-class/source/assignments/10_wordpress_site/wordpress_site.rst

     * Create at least two posts and have them as part of a news feed.
     * Work at creating categories.

-* Create a table using WordPress's editor
+* Create a table using WordPress's editor.
+You may need to install a table editor plug-in.

 * Turn in a document: